 Buses stop at the summit area.

-Following Lake Road away from the town centre for approx 0.5 miles brings you to the lakeside area on Derwent Water.
-This area is always popular and you can explore the lake either by boat or the fabulous 10 mile footpath which circuits the lake.
-The Keswick launch cruise is a wonderful way to take in the lake and its surroundings.
+A 10 minute walk from the town centre is the lakeside area on Derwent Water which is always popular and you can explore the lake either by boat or the fabulous 10 mile footpath which circuits the lake.
+The Keswick Launch cruise is a wonderful way to take in the lake and its surroundings.
 There are regular boats (less in winter) which stop here and at several beauty spots around the lake.
 It is definitely worth walking the short distance to Friar’s Crag which offers beautiful views up the lake.
-Crow Park has a lovely open setting overlooking the lake where you can watch the boats come and go, again with great views.
-Between Crow Park and the town centre is Hope Park which has attractive landscaped grounds and miniature golf.
-There is a cafe, toilet facilities and the popular Theatre by the Lake is also here which has its own facilities.
+Crow Park, opposite Lakeside car park, has a lovely open setting next to the lake where you can watch the boats come and go, again with great views.
+Between Crow Park and the town centre is Hope Park which has delightful landscaped grounds and miniature golf.
+There is a cafe, toilet facilities and the popular Theatre by the Lake which has its own facilities.

 Lake District Wildlife Park